ckulka/rpi-nginx/README-hub.docker.md

 This repository provides an image for Nginx on Raspberry Pi.
-Automated build currently fail since Docker Hub currently doesn't support ARM platforms.
+Automated builds currently fail since Docker Hub currently doesn't support ARM platforms.

 For more details, see https://github.com/ckulka/rpi-nginx